k4yt3x/sshd_config/README.md

 curl -sSL akas.io/sshd -o sshd_config
 ```

-You may want to use the [ssh-audit](https://github.com/jtesta/ssh-audit) script to check the cryptographic strength of your SSH server after done configuring it.
+It's recommended to use the [ssh-audit](https://github.com/jtesta/ssh-audit) script to check the cryptographic strength of your SSH server after done configuring it.